priymavani/GIT_TASK/git_task_list_03.md

    ```bash
    echo "Welcome to Git" > README.md
    ```
+   ↦ creating new file with some content

 2. Stage the file:
    ```bash
    git add README.md
    ```
+   ↦ file is adding to staging area

    - **Explanation**: `git add` moves changes to the staging area.

 3. Commit the staged file:
    ```bash
    git commit -m "Initial commit: Added README.md"
    ```
+   ↦ commit the change

    - **Explanation**: Commits save the current state of the repository with a message describing the change.

 #### **Task 4: Write Effective Commit Messages**